Betwixt Code and Music

 Overall, things are going well.
 I am staying healthy in all ways.
 I am getting a little exercise here and there.
 I am relaxing and playing video games or hanging with my kiddos enough to break the monotony of staring into my flux-ed screen all day.
 I am getting out of bed, making the bed, showering, and working each day.
 I kinda like going downstairs and working in our home office.
 My dog Chewie does, too.
 I am willing to wager that Chewie knows more about JavaScript than most of the neighborhood dogs!

 Written by Mike Mathew who lives and works in Dallas building useful things.
-Sometimes he posts on Mastodon.
-Mike also wears many hats at Presto Assistant where he is a co-founder, owner, and product engineer.
+Sometimes he posts.